Measuring Social Biases in Masked Language Models by Proxy of Prediction Quality: Related Work

-By requiring the MLM to simultaneously predict all of the unmasked tokens in a sentence, \citealp{Kaneko:AUL:2022} attempts to avoid any selectional biases from masking a subset of input tokens, such as high frequency words (which are masked more often during training).
-They illustrate sensitivity of \textsc{aul} and \textsc{aula} to contextually meaningful inputs by randomly shuffling tokens in input sentences and comparing accuracies with and without shuffle.
-The \textsc{crr} measure is also conditional to the unmasked token context by definition.
-We believe that this measure sensitivity to unmasked token contexts is desirable when evaluating a given MLM's preference under a fill-mask task (estimating biases using contextualized token-level embeddings produced by an MLM as opposed to sentence-level embeddings).
-In contrast with previous methods such as SSS and CSPS, we refrain from using strictly modified or unmodified subsets of input tokens as context, and instead provide all tokens but the ground truth one as context for MLM prediction under each iteration of our masking experiment.
+\textsc{aul} and \textsc{aula} were found to be sensitive to contextually meaningful inputs by randomly shuffling tokens in input sentences and comparing accuracies with and without shuffle. \textsc{crr} is also conditional to the unmasked token context by definition.
+We argue measure sensitivity to unmasked token contexts is desirable when evaluating a given MLM's preference under a fill-mask task, or when estimating biases using contextualized token-level embeddings produced by an MLM.

+In contrast with previous methods such as \textsc{sss} and \textsc{csps}, we refrain from using strictly modified or unmodified subsets of input tokens as context and instead provide all tokens but the ground truth one as context for MLM prediction under each iteration of our masking experiment.
+In this sense, \textsc{crr} and $\Delta \textsc{p}$ consider all tokens equally, and like \textsc{aul}, they might also benefit from considering the weight of MLM attention as a proxy for token importance when probing for MLM preferences for ground truth tokens between two paired sentences along a social bias axis.\footnote{By incorporating attention weights, $\Delta\textsc{pa}$ and \textsc{crra} consider token-level contributions to MLM predictions, leveraging the attention mechanism’s role in weighting contextually important tokens.}

-Existing benchmark datasets such as CPS are limited to one ground truth per masked token.
-Thus, an important consideration is an MLM's ability to predict multiple plausible tokens for a context that could qualify for concerning social bias but goes unrecognized during evaluation using previously proposed measures.
-However, the \textsc{crr} measure could perform better than pseudo-(log)likelihood-based measures for this sensitivity that yields larger relative differences in $\Delta \text{P}(t|c)$ as opposed to $\textsc{crr}(t|c)$ \cite{salutari-etal-2023}.
-Since the lowest rank of any possible ground truth token within a model's vocabulary is equal to the size of the vocabulary, we have $1 \leq \rho(t_{m}|c) \leq V$ and $0 \leq \textsc{crr}(s) \leq 1-(V)^{-1}$ for an MLM with embedding vocabulary of size $V$. \textsc{crr} is deemed critical for evaluation due to the possible uniformity of probabilities generated by a particular MLM with respect to others \cite{salutari-etal-2023}.
+Existing benchmark datasets such as CPS are limited to one ground truth per masked token, so an important consideration is an MLM's ability to predict multiple plausible tokens for a context that could qualify for concerning social bias but goes unrecognized during evaluation using previously proposed measures. \textsc{crr} could perform better than pseudo-(log)likelihood-based measures for this sensitivity that yields larger relative differences in $\Delta \text{P}(t|c)$ as opposed to $\textsc{crr}(t|c)$\footnote{The lowest rank of any possible ground truth token within a model's vocabulary is equal to the size of the vocabulary ($1 \leq \rho(t_{m}|c) \leq V$ and $0 \leq \textsc{crr}(s) \leq 1-(V)^{-1}$ for an MLM with embedding vocabulary of size $V$).}, and is deemed critical for evaluation by \citealp{10.1007/978-3-031-33374-3_42} due to the possible uniformity of probabilities generated by a particular MLM w.r.t. others.